time2fishman/adams-nightwatch-intro/README.md

 Remember, in objects, you have comma separated properties, and each property is comprised of a key and a value.
 So in our test object `'2+2=4'` is now the key of a new property, and `browser => {}` is the value of the new property.

 Populating this new test ought to be fairly straightforward.
 We need to click the buttons, then read the final solution.
 Use the **Inspector** tool in Google Chrome to build your selectors.
-Remember when building your selector that any CSS selector will work (you can get more info [here](https://www.w3schools.com/cssref/css_selectors.asp) on building selectors), but the ones that follow a `tag[attributeName=attributeValue]` format are the most effective in my experience.
+Remember when building your selector that any CSS or XPath selector will work (you can get more info [here](https://www.w3schools.com/cssref/css_selectors.asp) on building selectors), but the ones that follow a `tag[attributeName=attributeValue]` format are the most effective in my experience.
 These will help Nightwatch know EXACTLY what element (item in the page) to interact with.
 For any test, you need selectors for anything you interact with, as well as anything you need to read/verify.
-If I were going to pull selectors from this project, just for the test case listed above, they'll be for the `2`, `4`, `+` and `=` buttons.
+If I were going to pull selectors from this project, just for the test case listed above, they'll be for the `2`, `4`, `+` and `=` buttons, then the result display.

+Note: Try to pull them on your own, but you can verify them below (as well as with the `$$()` or `$x()` Chrome console functions).

 <details>